samedhi/samedhi.github.io/_posts/2016-05-18-abstinence-is-easier-than-moderation.md

 Having to edit a file on a daily basis is painful.
 I can do better.

-I am on a Mac, so I use launchCTL to create two scripts that run at 22:00 and 2:00.
+I am on a Mac, so I use [launchd](http://launchd.info/) to create two scripts that run at 22:00 and 2:00.
 The 2:00 script returns my computer to the "focused" state, limiting what sites I can visit.
 The 22:00 script puts my computer in a "relaxed" state, allowing me to browse until bedtime.
 Both of these files should be in your `/Library/LaunchDaemons` directory.
 The advantage of putting these files in `/Library/LaunchDaemons` as opposed to `~/Library/LaunchAgents` is that they are run whenever the computer is on, rather than just when you are logged in.
-Also, they will run upon wake even if the trigger time occured while the computer was asleep.
+Also, they will run upon wake, even if the trigger time occured while the computer was asleep.

 [Daemonic Agents - Code example that includes /etc.hosts files that I find useful](https://github.com/samedhi/daemonic-agents)